flytbase/flytsim-docker/README.md

 ```bash
 $ cd linux/intelgraphics
 ```
 3. If you are running Ubuntu, execute the setup.sh script which would install [docker](https://docs.docker.com/engine/installation/) and [docker-compose](https://docs.docker.com/compose/install/) on your machine.
-In case you are using *other flavours of Linux*, please install them manually by following their individual guides.
+In case you are using any *other flavour of Linux*, please install them manually by following their individual guides.
 ```bash
 $ sudo ./setup.sh
 ```